What Is The Best Dog Food for a Beagle?

 Calories: 397 kcal/cup

 Last, but not least (we’re not just saying that) is Wellness CORE.
-Their formula is based off a meat dependent ancestral diet of high protein and packs probiotics and fatty acids that leave your Beagles coat gleeming.
+Their formula is based off a meat-dependent ancestral diet of high protein and packs probiotics and fatty acids that leave your Beagles coat gleaming.

 Add on to that a gluten-free ingredient list and Wellness CORE offers some unique properties that you don’t see in the previous options.
 This dog food is also on the pricier end though which can be difficult for pet owners to manage.
 The bags come in 12lb offerings on sale at Chewy for $29.99.